chadgr/AzureMLWorkshop/01 Exercise 1 - Building a Machine Learning Model.md

 2. The first GUID after "workspaces" is your Workspace ID.
 The second GUID after services is your Service ID.

+# Task 9: Deploy Intelligent Web App

+Synopsis: In this Task, attendees will deploy an intelligent web application to Azure from GitHub.
+This application leverages the operationalized machine learning model to bring action-oriented insight to an already existing business process.

-## Acquire Weather Underground API Key
+## Step 1: Acquire Weather Underground API Key

 1. To retrieve the 10-day hourly weather forecast, you will use an API from WeatherUnderground.com.
 There is a free developer version that provides you access to the API you will need for this workshop.
 1. Navigate to https://www.wunderground.com/signup?mode=api_signup and create an account.